 The utilitarian design means that it’s ideal for those on a budget and usually doesn’t come with fancy features like water or ice dispensers.
 The latter is an advantage because this increases the overall reliability of top freezer fridges – fewer parts mean fewer things will break down.

 Because they have been around for so long, manufacturers have gotten really good at building them.
 So top freezer fridges are usually very energy efficient as compared to other fridge door styles.
 The only problem that we can think of with regard to the top freezer configuration is that you have a wide swinging door that needs plenty of clearance to open.
 So do your measurements religiously and you won’t have a problem.

 Similar to the top freezer except the freezer’s at the bottom (duh).
-The Panasonic NR-BX468XS is a great example of such a fridge.

 Like the top freezer style, the bottom freezer is not the most fashionable but its budget-friendly and reliable (your grandma probably had one).
 Bottom freezer units come with drawer style doors sometimes so that makes getting frozen food like ice cream out that much easier (read: not an advantage if you have kids with a sweet tooth).
 And while drawer style bottom freezers do make it easier to see and access your frozen food.
 You still have to bend over to get food out of the bottom freezer.